aoelarsen/noroff-react-content-part-2/lessons/lesson2.md

 ---

-Next provides its own css-in-js solution, but we are going to try [Styled Components](https://www.styled-components.com/).
+Next provides its own css-in-js solution, Styled JSX, but we are going to use [Styled Components](https://www.styled-components.com/).

 With Styled Components your styles only apply to a single component.
 You use plain CSS and don't have to worry about clashing class names or naming systems like `BEM`.

 This is in contrast to pre-processors like `Sass` which apply global styles to your app.

-You can still use Sass-like conventions like nesting and we can create a theme to use in all components.
+You can still use Sass-like conventions like nesting.
+We can also create a theme to use in all components.

-## Getting Styled Components to work with Next.
+## Getting Styled Components to work with Next

 Next often requires extra configuration to get a library working due to server-side requirements.
 This is true of Styled Components.

 The Next [examples repo](https://github.com/zeit/next.js/tree/canary/examples) has many configuration examples for a wide variety of libraries and implementations.

-The slightly modified code below comes [this example](https://github.com/zeit/next.js/tree/canary/examples/with-styled-components).
+The slightly modified code below comes from [this example](https://github.com/zeit/next.js/tree/canary/examples/with-styled-components).

 Install `styled-components`: